Malidudle/Volt/CONTRIBUTING.md

-# Contributing to Backend Framework
+# Contributing to Volt

-Thank you for considering contributing to Backend Framework!
+Thank you for considering contributing to Volt!

 ## How to Contribute